HenrryAraujo/file-processing-poc/README.md

 d.
 Please add unit tests for your code

 e.
 We will be running the code on our end once it is submitted, please have the code successfully execute without any errors

+# SETUP AND RUN INSTRUCTIONS:

+To Run this program successfully, please note:
+--> Make sure to use a running environment configured with Python 3.x compatible, and able to load/import supporting libraries
+--> Copy program folder (and its contents) into your workign directory - prefereable a location able to read/write --> Place/Update source files to process into folder: "source_input_files" --> Once program has executed, find output file located inside folder "processed_output"

+---> To Run Main Program from command prompt, execute followign command:
+        python process_csv_files.py

+---> to Run Test Cases from command prompt, execute following command:
+        python test_process_csv_files.py

+--> Note1: the input format expected is csv, any other format (xsl, txt, etc.) won't be processed --> Note2: This program was written using Visual Studio Code and Python 3.8 in a windows 10 PC.
+            But in case of opening and running Main Program or Test Cases in another IDE, please load content of root folder into the Python IDE of your choise and follow code execution steps accordingly to such IDE.

+Disclaimer: the content of this repo and the logic provided within the current phthon programs enclosed
+            is intended to be used to showcase concepts related to the use of python for Data Engineering, with the aim of a job interview or an accademic evaluation.

+            The author does not take any responsibility of any unexpected results of running these programs outside of such aforemention contexts